 - Describe techniques for debriding wounds

-Debriding techniques have been around age old, and developed over the years with some very complex methods used in clinical practice today
+Debridement techniques have been reported as far back as 2000 BC, and have developed considerably over the years, with some very complex methods used in clinical practice today.